What is Irvember?

 In the year 2003 definition of the Symmetry Calendar, the Leap Week was designated Semaine de la Révolution, a French phrase which translates as Week of the Revolution or as Revolutionary Week.
 This was originally intended in the militant revolutionary sense, inspired by the French Revolutionary Calendar, which had 5 or 6 revolutionary holidays at the end of the year that were outside of any month.
 It was not until 2006 that I realized that this name was also astronomically appropriate, in the sense that the purpose of the leap week is to maintain the calendar’s long-term synchronization relative to Earth’s revolutions around Sun!

-In November 2007, to avoid implying anything revolutionary in the militant/political sense, Professor Paul Socken, a teacher of French at the University of Waterloo, suggested either Semaine Synchronisée or Semaine de la Synchronisation (these also have the appeal of alliteration).
+In November 2007, to avoid implying anything revolutionary in the militant/political sense, Professor Paul Socken, then a teacher of French at the University of Waterloo, suggested either Semaine Synchronisée or Semaine de la Synchronisation (these also have the appeal of alliteration).

 In the meantime, however, for some reason many Americans balked at using a French phrase in the calendar definition, eventually compelling me to rename it to just plain Leap Week, how boring!